Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Experimental Results

 We observe a very close match between both functions until an error of approximately $0.08$.
 As the value of the experimental survival function is approximately $10^{-3}$, we can see that out of every $1000$ points, $999$ have an error that falls in the expected distribution, suggesting a good fit of the data.
 However, we observe many points with a higher error than expected, explaining the high mean RMSE observed in Figure~\ref{fig:rmse_compare}.
 The fact that the fraction of points with high error is so small suggests irregularities in the data and occasional estimation errors, rather than some fundamental issue in the model or the algorithm.

 As in the previous subsection, there is a word of caution.
 Although a low RMSE is a good indicator of the correct fit of the coefficients, it is not a flawless metric.
 An algorithm that detects more changepoints than necessary will produce a reduced RMSE.
-Although the previous subsection showed that the false positive detection was not a cause of concern, the following subsection will explore the issue of false positives in more detail.
+In the following subsection we will explore the issue of false positives in more detail.